fireship-io/fireship.io/content/lessons/animated-navigation-flutter-flare/index.md

 ### Animate the Shape

-We can also animate the verticies of the star to to transform it into a completely different shape.
+We can also animate the vertices of the star to to transform it into a completely different shape.

 **Tasks**

-1. Add a keyframe to edit verticies.
+1. Add a keyframe to edit vertices.
-1. Click "edit verticies", scrub to a different time,  move the verticies to automatically add a keyframe.
+1. Click "edit vertices", scrub to a different time,  move the vertices to automatically add a keyframe.

-{{< figure src="img/flare-star-vert.png" caption="Use the verticies to change and animate the points of the shape" >}}
+{{< figure src="img/flare-star-vert.png" caption="Use the vertices to change and animate the points of the shape" >}}

 ### Animate the Stroke for a Hand-Drawn Effect